SilkeRoth/2020-10-06-git/README.md

 - `git remote add origin <URL>`: adds the url with the name "origin"

 - `git push origin master`: sends master branch on local computer

+- github allows you to do changes online using the pensil (plain text files)